 - a.
-The notation "With Distinction" is awarded to a graduating student of the BSc in Nursing-Collaborative Program or the BSc in Nursing-After Degree Program or the BSc in Nursing-Bilingual Program who has obtained a GPA of 3.5 or higher in the last ★60 taken (from the time of admission) for credit toward the degree and has incurred no failing grades throughout the program.
+The notation "With Distinction" is awarded to a graduating student of the BSc in Nursing-Collaborative Program or the BSc in Nursing-After Degree Program or the BSc in Nursing-Bilingual Program who has obtained a GPA of 3.5 or higher on the last ★60 taken (from the time of admission) for credit toward the degree and has incurred no failing grades throughout the program.
 Students who have taken part of their work at another university may be granted a degree "With Distinction" at the discretion of the Faculty Council. - b.
-The notation "With Distinction" is awarded to a graduating student of the BSc in Nursing-Post RN Degree Program who has obtained a GPA of 3.5 or higher in the last ★23 taken (from the time of admission) for credit toward the degree and has incurred no failing grades throughout the program.
-Students admitted before 2002 who have obtained a GPA of 3.5 or higher in the last ★50 taken (from the time of admission) for credit toward the degree and has incurred no failing grades throughout the program will be awarded the notation "With Distinction".
-Students who have taken part of their work at another university may be granted a degree "With Distinction" at the discretion of the Faculty Council.
+The notation "With Distinction" is awarded to a graduating student of the BSc in Nursing-Post RN Program who has obtained a GPA of 3.5 or higher on the last ★23 taken (from the time of admission) for credit toward the degree and has incurred no failing grades throughout the program.
+Students admitted before 2002 who have obtained a GPA of 3.5 or higher on the last ★50 taken (from the time of admission) for